pluralsight/guides/functional-style-programming-using-c/article.md

 \[fig:func1\]

-This is perhaps the simplest way when we deal with sets of numerics (integer, natural number, real numbers, complex numbers, etc.).
+This is perhaps the simplest way when we deal with sets of numeric (integer, natural number, real numbers, complex numbers, etc.).

 We can also think of a function as a system/machine which has some